-Be aware of trees and slopes that may influence your width perception

-Drainage Adequacy

-Drainage adequacy is assessed by, first, estimating the difference in elevation between the ditch's flow line or level of standing water (if present) and the top edge of the shoulder and, second, evaluating any secondary ditches that are present since they have the ability to retain surface water (Figure 9a).
-Secondary ditches should only be considered when they are over six inches tall.
+Be aware of trees and slopes that may influence your width perception Drainage Adequacy Drainage adequacy is assessed by, first, estimating the difference in elevation between the ditch's flow line or level of standing water (if present) and the top edge of the shoulder and, second, evaluating any secondary ditches that are present since they have the ability to retain surface water (Figure 9a).
+Secondary ditches should only be considered when they are over six inches deep.
 Ditches can vary greatly between the left and right shoulders as well as along the entire length of a road.
 Therefore, the assessment for Drainage Adequacy should always reflect the worst side of the road (Figure 9b) and should always reflect the condition typical of the entire segment.

-Figure 9a: Diagram illustrating the difference in elevation between the edge of the shoulder and the ditch flow line-identified as "x"-and the presence of a secondary ditch-identified as "y".
+ditch flow line-identified as "x"-and the presence of a secondary ditch-identified as "y".
+Good Two feet (61 centimeters) or more of difference in elevation